phoophoo187/Privacy_SDN_Edge_IoT/README.md

 ## Contact
 We are committed to open-sourcing our work to support IIoT use cases.
-We want to know how yoi use this library and what problems it helps you to solve.
+We want to know how you use our project's code and what problems it helps you to solve.
 We have a communication channel for you to contact us:
  * The project email: somboonbox.daisy@google.com

 ## License